alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 ### The Internet Computer's Alpha

-**It's important to note that** this is an Alpha product, which we are launching and building on top of the **Internet Computer's Alpha/Testnet.** It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer, in a realistic environment with cycles, in preparation for the **Mainnet Beta genesis**!
+**It's important to note that** this is an Alpha product, which we are launching and building on top of the **Internet Computer's Alpha/Testnet.** It is an experimental and early version that will help anyone test and build sites, apps or Dapps on the Internet Computer in preparation for the **Mainnet Beta genesis**!

+Now's the time to test, experiment, and get your hands dirty building on the IC.

 A minor limitation of this stage, for example, is a per-file size limit of 2MB, and a site/app total (for the entirety of the Canister) of about 2.5GB.
 This won't signify much on most static projects, but some media files (video/gifs/images) might be affected.